Spike-Adding Mechanisms in a Three-Timescale System: Insights from the FitzHugh-Nagumo Model with Periodic Forcing: Fast-slow analysis of the forced FHN model

 First, in Sections~\ref{Subsec: Criticalmanifold} and \ref{Subsec: Foldpoints}, we fix $\delta>0$ and consider the fast-slow analysis as $\varepsilon\rightarrow 0$.
 This limit induces a one-dimensional fast problem that admits a two-dimensional surface of equilibrium points.
 By changing to the $\varepsilon$-slow-time, the dynamics along hyperbolic regions of this surface are characterized by a two-dimensional reduced problem.
 GSPT breaks down along non-hyperbolic regions and induces robust canard dynamics, which contribute to a proposed {\it spike-adding canard-based mechanism} in the forced FHN system.

 Then, in Section~\ref{Subsec: SuperSlowManifold}, we fix $\varepsilon>0$ and take the limit $\delta\rightarrow 0$.
 This limit establishes a two-dimensional fast problem that admits a curve of equilibrium points.
 Changing to the $(\varepsilon\delta)$-slow-time gives a one-dimensional reduced problem that characterizes the system's dynamics near hyperbolic points on this curve.
-In this case, GSPT breaks down at non-hyperbolic points and induces delayed-Hopf dynamics, which contribute to a {\it spike-adding delayed-Hopf-based} mechanism that interacts with the aforementioned canard-induced mechanism.
+In this case, GSPT breaks down at non-hyperbolic points and induces delayed-Hopf dynamics.
+We discuss this case for completion purposes.
+However, we note that a {\it spike-adding delayed-Hopf-based} mechanism that, in principle, may interact with the aforementioned canard-induced mechanism is not discernible in our parameter regime of interest, illustrated in Figure \ref{fig:bifurcation_E_vs_w_region_I}.

-\begin{remark} Canard generation has also been studied in \cite{ Bold2003forced, Burke2016Canards,guckenheimer2003forced}.
+\begin{remark} Canard generation has also been studied in \cite{Bold2003forced, Burke2016Canards,guckenheimer2003forced}.
 When the system had two time scales, and the forcing term depended on low-frequency $\omega$ of order $\bigO(\eps)$, the authors showed that primary maximal canards induced by folded saddle-nodes of type I exist.
 Then, in the intermediate-frequency regime ($\omega = \bigO(\sqrt{\eps})$) and the high-frequency regime ($\omega = \bigO(1)$), which involve three and two time scales respectively, the forced van der Pol system was shown to exhibit torus canards.
 In contrast to these previous works, our paper focuses on the case where $\omega \ll \eps$, specifically the case of $\omega$ of order $\bigO(\eps\sqrt{\eps})$, $\bigO(\eps^2)$, or lower.
 This hypothesis introduces three distinct time scales in the system, which produce spike-adding mechanisms through both folded saddle and folded node singularities. \end{remark}